StevenBlack/vocab/million-dollar-words.md

 Like the angle in geometry, which includes lines which are neither parallel nor perpendicular, the word refers to things that are not straight or straightforward, but indirect.
 An oblique reference does not directly address the true subject but alludes to it in a secondary or slightly obscure way.
-It's pronounced OH-BLEEK.

 ### oblivescence